ethicsph/bangsamoro-data-challenge/readme.md

 ## Entries

-A total of sixteen (16) abstracts were submitted, of which eleven (11) finalists were selected to participate in the [final pitch night](https://ethics.ph/bangsamoro-judging/) and nine (9) confirmed their attendance.
+A total of sixteen (16) abstracts were submitted, of which eleven (11) finalists were selected to participate in the [final pitch night](https://ethics.ph/bangsamoro-judging/) and eight (8) confirmed their attendance.

 ### Finalists